mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 where my existence is so offensive they pass laws about it.
 I’m a national threat.
-I get my own special TSA patdown and papers-please potty regulations.
+I get my own special TSA pat-down and papers-please potty regulations.

 I'm not fragile,